 Here is a general overview of how probate law works:

-- Filing a petition: The first step in the probate process is to file a petition with the court to open the probate case.
+- Filing a petition: The first step in the probate process is to file a petition with probate court attorney to open the case.
 This is typically done by the executor named in the will or by a family member if there is no will.

 - Inventory and valuation of assets: The next step is to identify and value the deceased person’s assets.
 This includes bank accounts, real estate, investments, personal property, and other assets.
 A professional appraiser may be hired to determine the value of certain assets.